valespring/place-webpack-preset/README.md

 ## Introduction

 The premise of this preset is to have a solid jumpoff point with the PLACE framework.
-It comes with the framework included through proper loaders built in for compilation.
+It comes with the framework paths included through proper loaders built in for compilation, but needs the framework as a dependency in your root project.
+Please see the [Vue Starter](https://www.npmjs.com/package/@place-framework/place-framework-starter-vue) for an example.

 ## Implementation